Helediron/mydu-server-mods/legacy-planets-with-ore/README.txt

 ## How to import a legacy planet into the game

+### Setting correct position and construct id.

 First, edit the json file with a text or json editor.
 Two things need to be changed:

 - constructIdHint: this is the construct id the planet will have.
 It must be between 1 and 100 and not be already used.
 - position: x,y,z absolute universe coordinates of the planet.
 Do not overlap anything.

 Do not set any rotation or things will break bad.

+### Importing through Backoffice.

+Simplest way is to use the backoffice construct import feature: Go to the constructs view, hit the import button.

+In the form that shows up select your json file, and tick:

+- user construct
+- replace if exists

+Then hit import.
+The backoffice should then show the page for your newly imported construct.
+Check that construct id is correct.

+Now restart the server and the planet should be visible.

+### Alternative: Importing through backend command

 Once done, run the following commands: